 Data, Mathematical and Computational Sciences (DMC)

-All incoming students must complete a DMC self-assessment, which is available online through the new-student portal.
+All incoming students must complete a DMC self-assessment, which is available online through the New-Student Roadmap.
 This assessment is purely for advisory purposes and is used only to determine placement into your Data Analytics-Foundational level course (DA-F).

-All incoming students are required to submit a placement essay based on the prompts we provide online via the new-student portal.
+All incoming students are required to submit a placement essay based on the prompts we provide online via the New-Student Roadmap.
 Goucher courses require strong writing skills.
 All first-year students are required to take 4 -5 credits of writing instruction.

 Goucher’s Common Graduation Requirements (GCR) include proficiency in a foreign language.
-Goucher College currently offers the following languages: Spanish, French, and Arabic.
+Goucher College currently offers the following languages: Arabic, Chinese, French, and Spanish.